Abrahanstd/playervideorep.playervideo.play/README.md

-Cómo usar nuestro software para reproducir videos fuera de su aplicación.
+How to use our software to play videos outside of your app.